validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 1. You can deploy the pattern using the [Validated Patterns Operator](/infrastructure/using-validated-pattern-operator/) directly.
 If you deploy the pattern using the Validated Patterns Operator, installed through `Operator Hub`, you will need to run `make load-secrets` through a terminal session on your laptop or bastion host.

-1. If you deploy the pattern through a terminal session on your laptop or bastion host login to your cluster using oc login or exporting the KUBECONFIG
+1. If you deploy the pattern through a terminal session on your laptop or bastion host login to your cluster by using the`oc login` command or by exporting the `KUBECONFIG` file.

    ```sh
    oc login